Serbia in the Eurovision Song Contest 2018: Background

-Prior to the 2018 contest, Serbia had participated in the Eurovision Song Contest ten times since its first entry in 2007, winning the contest with their debut entry "Molitva" performed by Marija Šerifović.
+Prior to the 2018 contest, Radio Television of Serbia (RTS) had participated in the Eurovision Song Contest representing Serbia ten times since its first entry in 2007, winning the contest with their debut entry "Molitva" performed by Marija Šerifović.
 Since 2007, seven out of ten of Serbia's entries have featured in the final with the nation failing to qualify in 2009, 2013 and 2017, the latter during which their entry "In Too Deep" performed by Tijana Bogićević failed to qualify to the final.

-The Serbian national broadcaster, Radio Television of Serbia (RTS), broadcasts the event within Serbia and organises the selection process for the nation's entry.
-RTS confirmed their intentions to participate at the 2018 Eurovision Song Contest on 9 August 2017.
+As part of its duties as participating broadcaster, RTS organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2018 contest on 9 August 2017.
 Between 2007 and 2009, Serbia used the Beovizija national final in order to select their entry.
 However, after their 2009 entry, "Cipela" performed by Marko Kon and Milaan, failed to qualify Serbia to the final, the broadcaster shifted their selection strategy to selecting specific composers to create songs for artists.
 In 2010, RTS selected Goran Bregović to compose songs for a national final featuring three artists, while in 2011 Kornelije Kovač, Aleksandra Kovač and Kristina Kovač were tasked with composing one song each.
 In 2012, the internal selection of Željko Joksimović and the song "Nije ljubav stvar" secured the country's second highest placing in the contest to this point, placing third.
 In 2013, RTS returned to an open national final format and organized the Beosong competition.
-The winning entry, "Ljubav je svuda" performed by Moje 3, failed to qualify Serbia to the final at the 2013 Eurovision Song Contest.
-In 2015, RTS selected Vladimir Graić, the composer of Serbia's 2007 Eurovision Song Contest winning entry "Molitva", to compose songs for a national final featuring three artists.
+The winning entry, "Ljubav je svuda" performed by Moje 3, failed to qualify Serbia to the final at the Eurovision Song Contest 2013.
+In 2015, RTS selected Vladimir Graić, the composer of Serbia's Eurovision Song Contest 2007 winning entry "Molitva", to compose songs for a national final featuring three artists.
 RTS internally selected the Serbian entries in 2016 and 2017 with the decision made by RTS music editors.